scilus/nf-neuro/.github/actions/merge-queue-status/README.md

 # Merge Queue Status Check Action

-Determines whether checks should be run when a PR is added to a merge queue by analyzing PR status and base SHA changes.
+Determines whether checks should be run when a PR is added to a merge queue by analyzing PR status and merge queue events.

 ## Usage